ShakedCohen/Space_Invaders/README.md

 # Space_Invaders
 Space Invaders - my competition to Chicken Invaders.
-Featuring fun GUI gameplay, increasing diffculty, and of course, Aliens.
+Featuring fun GUI gameplay, increasing difficulty, and of course, Aliens.

 Demonstrationg the power of OOP and OOD - using abstraction and modeling, I managed to easily buiild the magnificent Space Invaders using the SOLID structure of my Arkanoid game(see here: https://github.com/ShakedCohen/Arkanoid)